mortii/anki-morphs/docs/src/user_guide/installation/installing-spacy.md

 Larger models are slower, but they might produce better results.

-If you go to the [spaCy website: Language support](https://spacy.io/usage/models#languages) section, you can click on the packages of a language to see which models are avilable.
+If you go to the [spaCy website: Language support](https://spacy.io/usage/models#languages) section, you can click on the packages of a language to see which models are available.

 # Installing spaCy